Why chartered status matters?

-APM opens its Register of Chartered Project Professionals in Spring 2018 and is currently consulting on the proposed standard that project professionals will need to meet to be on the Register and call themselves Chartered Project Professionals (ChPP).
+APM opens its Register of Chartered Project Professionals in Spring 2018 and has published the standard that project professionals will need to meet to be on the Register and call themselves Chartered Project Professionals (ChPP).

 The Royal Charter is an internationally recognised mark of quality providing the profession with a platform to raise awareness of our skills, improve standards and develop our practice for the benefit of all.